prajjwalgandharv/Stock-price-direction-prediction-using-XGBoost-and-Deep-Learning/README.md

 This repository documents my end-to-end project in predicting short-term stock price movements using high-frequency limit order book (LOB) data from LOBSTER (https://lobsterdata.com/info/DataSamples.php), specifically the Amazon stock level 10 data on the linked webpage.
 The project progressed through four stages, starting with tree-based models and evolving into deep learning architectures, culminating in paper-faithful implementations of DeepLOB (Zhang et al.) and Tsantekidis et al.’s CNN-LSTM.

-The journey highlights both experimentation and refinement — beginning with my own CNN/LSTM architectures, and then moving toward reproducing academic models.
+The journey highlights both experimentation and refinement- beginning with my own CNN/LSTM architectures, and then moving toward reproducing academic models.

 Project Progression

 (Note- the specified files need to be downloaded and unzipped in the same repo as the data above for the code to run)

-1. XGBoost Baseline – Feature Engineering + Tree Models
+1. XGBoost Baseline- Feature Engineering + Tree Models

 Notebook: XGBOOST classification.ipynb